MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 ---
-title: Design your app - App icon for store and app bar
+title: Design your app - App icon for Microsoft Teams Store and app bar
-description: Learn about the app icons for store and app bar
+description: Learn about the app icons for Teams Store and app bar
 author: heath-hamilton
 ms.localizationpriority: medium
 ms.author: lajanuar
 ms.topic: App icon
 ms.date: 05/23/2023
 ---
-# Microsoft Teams app icon for store and app bar
+# Microsoft Teams app icon for Teams Store and app bar

 This article provides the guidelines for creating icons in your app ecosystem to help designers and you submit the correct application icon.
 Following these guidelines creates uniformity and balance in your app ecosystem and emphasizes the artwork of your app icon.

 ## App icon

 When submitting your app package, include two PNG versions of the app icon, a color icon and an outline icon.
-For your app to pass Teams store review, these icons must meet certain size requirements.
-Follow the steps to ensure your app icons fit the Teams store standards.
+For your app to pass Teams Store review, these icons must meet certain size requirements.
+Follow the steps to ensure your app icons fit the Teams Store standards.

 ### Balanced layout